University of Minnesota System: Twin Cities

 The University of Minnesota - Twin Cities (UMTC) is the largest with locations in Minneapolis and neighboring Saint Paul (actually, the suburb of Falcon Heights).
 The locations are connected via a dedicated bus transitway.
 The buildings on each campus are connected by a series of tunnels and above-ground skyways called The Gopher Way.
-The campus is the oldest and largest in the system and has the ninth-largest main campus student body in the United States, with 52,376 students at the start of the 2021–22 academic year.
+The campus is the oldest and largest in the system and has the seventh-largest main campus student body in the United States, with 57,879 students at the start of the 2025-26 academic year.